DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 For art and design publishers, the challenge of 'going electronic' with their publications is greater than that faced by other fields of publishing, for a number of reasons:

-- Visually oriented publications are still more difficult to realize technically in the electronic medium, particularly when designing for a multitude of different reading **devices** and ebook **platforms**;
+- Visually oriented publications are still more difficult to realize technically in the electronic medium, particularly when designing for a multitude of different reading **devices** and ebook **platforms**.
 - Small publishers are under a great deal of pressure to keep project costs low, often due to smaller budgets.
-However, the need to publish in multiple forms (print and electronic) will inevitably increase costs, unless one does as much work as possible in a way that is not dependent on the medium;
+However, the need to publish in multiple forms (print and electronic) will inevitably increase costs, unless one does as much work as possible in a way that is not dependent on the medium.
 - In order to make the investment in an electronic publication durable, electronic publications must be sustainable: they should not require constant investment in technical maintenance and version updates.

 ##Industry promises vs. reality